-- Provide accommodations in a fair and timely manner.
+Provide accommodations in a fair and timely manner.

-- Contact CDS or the 504 Officer with questions or suggestions regarding the appropriateness of a required accommodation.
+Contact CDS or the 504 Officer with questions or suggestions regarding the appropriateness of a required accommodation.
 The faculty member should continue to provide the accommodation until it is set aside or modified by CDS or the 504 Officer.

-- Refer the student who is requesting an accommodation without official notification to CDS in writing or by phone.
+Refer the student who is requesting an accommodation without official notification to CDS in writing or by phone.
 If the disability is visible (use of wheelchair, hearing aids, service dog, etc.), a requested accommodation is obviously appropriate; the faculty member should notify CDS and provide the accommodation while paperwork is being completed.

-- Refer students to CDS who may benefit from or qualify for CDS services.
+Refer students to CDS who may benefit from or qualify for CDS services.

 It is the policy of AUM to provide appropriate modifications, accommodations or auxiliary aids to any student with a documented disability as defined by Section 504 of the Rehabilitation Act of 1973, as amended, and by the Americans with Disabilities Act (ADA) of 1990, and the ADA Amendments Act of 2008.
 It is the student’s responsibility to request accommodations and provide appropriate documentation.
-Students with disabilities are encouraged to contact the Center for Disability Services (CDS) in Room 147 Taylor Center or call CDS at (334) 244-3631 prior to or upon enrollment at AUM.
+Students with disabilities are encouraged to contact the Center for Disability Services (CDS) in Room 147 Taylor Center or call CDS at 334-244-3631 prior to or upon enrollment at AUM.